jacobdcastro/personal-site/content/blogPosts/2018/11-22-2018--gatsby-first-thoughts.md

 ---
-slug: 'gatsby-first-thoughts'
+slug: "gatsby-first-thoughts"
-title: 'Gatsby First Thoughts'
+title: "Gatsby First Thoughts"
 subtitle: "I built my website in Gatsby and I'm in love"
-image: 'sandro-katalina-457230-unsplash.jpg'
+image: "sandro-katalina-457230-unsplash.jpg"
-imageTitle: 'Purple Triangle Neon Lights'
+imageTitle: "Purple Triangle Neon Lights"
-imageAlt: 'Purple neon lights in dark, triangle hallway'
+imageAlt: "Purple neon lights in dark, triangle hallway"
-date: '2018-11-22T00:00:00-07:00'
+date: "2018-11-22T00:00:00-07:00"
 tags:
-  - 'life'
+  - "life"
-  - 'website'
+  - "website"
-type: 'blogPost'
+type: "blogPost"
 ---

 In the last 3-4 months, I've dedicated myself to learning React.
 I've been on Javascript for the last year or so and decided it was time to learn a framework/library to expand my Javascript skills.
 Javascript always excited me.
 And hearing a lot about frameworks such as Angular, React, Vue, and, formerly, Ember, made me super curious about what they were and why I would need to use one.